xlsksh1/xtts-mantella-custom-voices-pack/README.md

 ###### Notes

 | Note: If your NPC is not inside of `data\skyrim\skyrim_characters.csv`, talk with the Mantella community to get this NPC added to the `csv`.
-However, feel free to add your own `.csv` file and if you push your trained JSON to this repo, add a note in this README under `List of Custom NPCs` with instructions.
+However, feel free to add your own row to this `skyrim_characters.csv` file and if you push your trained JSON to this repo, add a note in this README under `List of Custom NPCs` with instructions.
 When the `.csv` gets updated with your NPC, remove those instructions.

 ## Reference